-After a long and arduous winter, the weather is finally starting to warm up.
-If you are lucky enough to be apart of St Kilda’s coworking space CoWork Me, you are positioned near many iconic locations.
+After what seems like a long and arduous year, Summer is finally here and Victoria is looking towards a COVID- Safe future.
+If you are lucky enough to work from CoWork Me, a coworking space in St Kilda.
+You are positioned near many iconic locations.

-St Kilda, a beachside suburb that is a must-visit for tourists and locals, has an abundance of cafes, bars and activities waiting to be discovered everyday.
+St Kilda, a beachside suburb, is a must-visit for tourists and locals.
+There are plenty of cafes, bars, and activities waiting to be discovered every day.

 We have compiled a list of the Top 8 Things to experience in St Kilda: